Thyroid Cancer

 Targeted ultrasound imaging of your neck pinpoints the location, size, and possibly the stage of a tumor.
 This type of imaging also helps determine if the cancer has spread to nearby lymph nodes.

-An ultrasound-guided fine needle is used to collect a tissue sample from thyroid nodules to be tested for thyroid cancer.
+An ultrasound-guided needle is used to collect a tissue sample from thyroid nodules to be tested for thyroid cancer.
+Sometimes the specimen is sent for additional molecular testing.
 This helps your doctor determine how to tailor your treatment plan.

 Laryngoscopy

-This outpatient procedure helps determine if tumors have spread to the nerves that help move the vocal cords and to evaluate of extent of disease.
+This outpatient procedure helps determine if tumors have spread to the nerves that help move the vocal cords and to evaluate of extent of disease in the neck area.

 Advanced Imaging

-Radioactive iodine scans, CT scans, MRI, or PET-CT scans may be performed after surgery to determine if the cancer has been completely removed.
+Radioactive iodine scans, CT scans, MRI, or PET-CT scans may be performed after surgery to determine if the cancer has been completely removed or if tumors have spread to other locations in the body.

 Genetic Counseling and Testing